AU REVOIR… (NEW SITE LIVE NOW!)

 Also, a quick book check in: as several of you know, we’ve been in some pretty hardcore re-writes.
 Between Trump taking office, Women’s March and the advent of #metoo (pssst- we helped launch the #mentoo hashtag the afternoon the story broke; for anyone curious, the statistic for men being sexually assaulted is in 1:6.), much needs to be addressed and your patience is TRULY appreciated.

-During 2018, I’m looking forward to doing more research, sharing a few excerpts from In Praise of Men and beginning work on its audio companion.
+This year, I’m looking forward to doing more research, sharing a few excerpts from HELLO, MEN! and beginning work on its follow up, WELL, HELLO THERE!
+(CONVERSATIONS WITH MAGNIFICENT MEN).

-Last but NEVER least, I must express my gratitude again: THANK YOU for caring about this book; for your patronage, feedback and for busting my chops.
+Last but NEVER least, I must express my gratitude again: THANK YOU for caring about this book; for your patronage, feedback and cheerleading.

 May 2018 be YOUR year-